This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 People with a heart-shaped uterus typically have no issues with conception or early pregnancy, but problems could arise later on as the baby has less room to grow and move around.

 Without the extra wiggle room, the baby could potentially experience IUGR, or Intrauterine Growth Restriction, which could potentially lead to other problems in pregnancy.
+A heart-shaped uterus does come with an increased risk of miscarriage and preterm birth.

 Another common result of pregnancy with a heart-shaped uterus is a baby with breech presentation.
 This is when instead of their head being down, their bottom or feet are.